KEHILLAH HIGH

 Do I need a passport?

-Passports of US citizens will be stamped with a permit upon arrival in Israel.
-If you are not a U.S. citizen, consult the Israeli Embassy as you may need a visa to enter Israel.
+US passports will be stamped with a permit upon arrival in Israel.
+If you are not a US citizen, consult the Israeli Embassy, as you may need a visa to enter Israel.

 Who is the staff?

-Danielle Alexander, Director of Kehillah High will be leading the trip along with clergy and educators from the Greater Houston community.
-The team will also include two licensed Israeli tour guides, two certified security guards/medics, and two dedicated bus drivers.
-Staff understands their responsibility for the well-being of the teenagers in their care, and are knowledgeable about adolescent issues and needs.
-For the safety, well-being and enjoyment of all, the trip provides full-time professional supervision and leadership from the time of Houston departure to the time of return.
+Danielle Alexander, Director of Kehillah High, will lead the trip with clergy and educators from the Greater Houston community.
+The team will include one licensed Israeli tour guide, a certified security guard/medic, and a dedicated bus driver.
+Staff understand their responsibility for the well-being of the teenagers in their care and are knowledgeable about adolescent issues and needs.
+For the safety, well-being, and enjoyment of all, the trip provides full-time professional supervision and leadership from Houston’s departure to the time of return.
+Staff names are typically announced 3-4 weeks before your departure.

 What are the basic program rules?

 We place great trust and responsibility on our participants.
-The basic program rules include treating fellow teens and staff with respect and decency, staying with the group at all times, no weapons, no possession, purchase or consumption of drugs, alcohol, tobacco, marijuana and no new tattoos or piercings during the program.
-By agreeing to participate in the program, you are agreeing to abide by the terms in the registration form.
+The basic program rules include treating fellow teens and staff with respect and decency; staying with the group at all times; no weapons; no possession, purchase, or consumption of drugs, alcohol, tobacco, or marijuana, including vaping; and no new tattoos or piercings during the program.
+By agreeing to participate in the program, you agree to abide by the terms in the registration form.
 Participants may be sent home for violating any of these.
 Travel expenses home will be the responsibility of the participant and family.

 What are the rooming arrangements?

-Rooming is usually three or four participants per room.
+Rooming is usually three or four participants of the same gender per room and may necessitate two participants sharing a queen-size bed.
 Participants can request someone they’d like to room with at our first overnight location.
 At each new overnight location, we will rotate rooming assignments to allow trip participants to get to know one another and promote group bonding.
+Members of one gender are not permitted at any time in rooms of the opposite gender.

 When can I see the actual program itinerary?

-The trip itinerary with accommodation details will be given prior to our departure date.
-Note that even confirmed itineraries might require some changes on the ground and parents will be notified of any changes.
+The trip itinerary with accommodation details will be given before our departure date.
+Note that even confirmed itineraries might require some changes on the ground, and parents will be notified of any changes.

 How will we get to the flight?